pygfx/wgpu-py/docs/backends.rst

 Both require that you enable the feature "multi-draw-indirect".

 Typically, these calls do not reduce work or increase parallelism on the GPU.
-Rather they reduce drive overhead on the CPU.
+Rather they reduce driver overhead on the CPU.

 .. py:function:: wgpu.backends.wgpu_native.multi_draw_indirect(render_pass_encoder, buffer, *, offset=0, count):
     This is equvalent to